 There’s no harm in asking your autistic friend or loved one how they feel about their autism diagnosis periodically – whether it’s changed what they do, where they work, how they manage their self-care, how it affected them as a child, and how it tallies with past experiences that the person found challenging, because of their autism and the way it coloured their experiences.

 There’s every chance that the conversation will be appreciated!
 (Just make it on email, schedule any phone calls in a diary in triplicate, or ensure it takes place in a quiet, subtly lit place with just you two present…!)

-Check out our blog on adult autism assessment HERE to gain even more perspective about your loved once’s possible experience, if they’ve been recently diagnosed with an autism spectrum condition.
+Check out our blog on adult autism assessment HERE to gain even more perspective about your loved once’s possible experience, if they’ve been recently diagnosed as autistic.
 Read more about our curator HERE.